 Who can apply for a permit?

 The homeowner may obtain permits and perform their work.
 If you hire a state licensed contractor to perform the work, it is strongly recommended that the contractor obtain the permits and be listed as the responsible party.
-If a contractor will be performing the work, the contractor must provide a copy of a current and valid Virginia State Contractor's License and a copy of the appropriate business license.
+If a contractor will be performing the work, the contractor must provide proof of a valid Virginia State Contractor's License and a copy of the appropriate business license.
 This will allow us to better assist you in code compliance issues for defective work.
 Remember, the job is not finished until all the final inspections have been approved.

 All additions and most alterations to residential structures require a building permit.
 The building inspector will normally review the plans and issue the permit at the time of submission.
 The following steps are required for residential additions and alterations: